Kordana mini roses belong to the Rosaceae family. Caring for them is easy because they’re small and resilient.

 Water a kordana roses bush regularly and feed it 4–6 times a year.
-Use an all-purpose plant formula diluted to 25% strength.
+Use an all-purpose plant formula diluted to 25 percent strength.
 In the spring and autumn, use granular rose feed once; water well after.

 A kordana rose needs a slightly humid living space.
-Normal household at 40–50% humidity will soon dry out a kordana rose.
+Normal households at 40–50 percent humidity will dry out a kordana rose.
 If the rose’s space is too dry, you will see the leaves drop.
 Use a humidifier or put the pot on pebbles in a shallow tray with water.

 Check the top 2–3 inches of soil in the rose’s pot.
 If they are dry, the humidity is too low.

 You should plant kordana roses in the garden when they show strong growth.
 Put a kordana rose in a container and set it outside.
 Wait for its first bloom before planting it in the garden.